Klingebeil/homepage/_portfolio/lab-report-state-of-innovation.md

 ## Write, write, write

-As with the [Lab Report: Künstliche Intelligenz](https://johannesklingebiel.de/portfolio/lab-report-kuenstliche-intelligenz), we used the following tools:
+As with the [Lab Report: Künstliche Intelligenz](https://johannesklingebiel.de/portfolio/lab-report-kuenstliche-intelligenz), we used the following tools to help us structure the work:

-- A flat plan in *Miro* to track layouts and topic distribution throughout the report
+- A flat plan in *Miro* to track layout changes and plan the various chapters throughout the report
-- A *Google* spreadsheet to track the progress of individual texts
+- A *Google Docs* spreadsheet to track the progress of individual texts

-{% include img-full.html id="portfolio/lab-report-innovation/miro-flatplan.png" info="A screenshot of the flatplan with parts of the layout already finished" %}
+{% include img-full.html path="portfolio/lab-report-innovation/miro-flatplan.png" info="A screenshot of the flatplan with parts of the layout already finished" %}

-We clustered the data from the interviews and the survey around a couple of topics—some we had anticipated in the survey design, others emerged from the research:
+We clustered the data from the interviews and the survey around a couple of emerging topics—some we had anticipated in the survey design, others emerged during the research:

-- The role of the management in enabling and hindering innovation initiatives
+- The role of the management in enabling and hindering innovation initiatives, especially the challenges of navigating projects through hierarchies and hidden power structures.
-- The setup and goals of innovation initiatives across different media companies
+- The setup and goals of innovation initiatives across different media companies and the difference and similarities in how they approached innovation initiatives.
-- The use of so called "innovation methods" and where they worked and failed
+- The use of so called "innovation methods" and where they worked and failed with a focus on Design Thinking.

 In the end, the report comprised 19 pages and 50,000 characters of text.